 I’m not sure if I’m just impatient but it seems that external transfers to Aspiration take a bit longer than normal.
 Perhaps that’s because they don’t even display as pending in your account (you’ll have to hit the “transfers” tab to see it, assuming you initiated the transfer from Aspiration itself).
 This has led to a couple of times where I worried that something was wrong.

-Earlier I noted that I wasn’t sure if the $4 ATM fee credits I was receiving were extra money or just leveling me out from a charge I didn’t see.
-Well part of the reason for the confusion is that Aspiration doesn’t display all of the balance data that other banks would.
-As far as I can tell, there’s no way to view a running total of how transactions affected your balance.
-Because of this, I simply had to go all the way back in my transactions, total them up one by one, and see if my math mirrored my current balance (it did, which is how I know those $4 credits were extra money).
-Eventually I did find where you can download a monthly account statement in Settings, although this wasn’t terribly helpful either.
+Once upon a time, when I was still able to trigger and ATM fee reimbursement, I wasn’t sure if the $4 ATM fee credits I was receiving were extra money or just leveling me out from a charge I didn’t see.
+Well part of the reason for the confusion is that Aspiration didn’t display all of the balance data that other banks would.
+Thankfully, this has since been corrected and a running tally now shows under your transaction both on mobile and on desktop.